iamanolive/advanced-placement/2-sophomore-year/personal-finance/3-managing-money/5-investing.md

     5. small businesses (any money earned has to be put back into the business to keep it running)
 * money needed immediately => liquid investment
 * money invested for long term => less liquid investment

+## information about risks and returns
+* risks (advertized risks) : what the borrower claims about the potential for you to lose money
+* rates of return : what the borrower claims about the money you might make
+* evidence to evaluate whether these claims are reasonable
+### signs of investment fraud
+* use of guarantees : borrower guarantees return
+* lack of evidence : borrower provides no evidence to back up claims
+* unreasonably high returns : borrower promises high profits
+* unreasonably low risks : borrower refuses to recognize risks